Citation, DOI, disclosures and article data

 Hepatic metastases are 18-40 times more common than primary liver tumors 6.
-Ultrasound, CT, and MRI are all useful for detection of hepatic metastases and evaluation across multiple post-contrast CT series, or MRI pulse sequences are necessary.
+Ultrasound, CT, and MRI are helpful in detecting hepatic metastases and evaluation across multiple post-contrast CT series, or MRI pulse sequences are necessary.

 The demographics of patients with liver metastases will mirror that of the underlying primaries.
 Incidence, therefore, increases with age.

-- localized pain and tenderness due to capsular stretching
+localized pain and tenderness due to capsular stretching

-- disordered liver metabolic function
+disordered liver metabolic function

-- low-grade fever 2
+low-grade fever 2

 The most common sites of primary malignancy that metastasize to the liver are 2:

-- gastrointestinal tract (via portal circulation)
+gastrointestinal tract (via portal circulation)

-- essentially all metastatic solid malignancies
+essentially all metastatic solid malignancies

-One of the main difficulties in liver imaging for metastatic disease is the high prevalence of benign liver lesions that can be misinterpreted as evidence of metastatic disease, thus dramatically changing a patients stage, and therefore treatment options.
+One of the main difficulties in liver imaging for metastatic disease is the high prevalence of benign liver lesions that can be misinterpreted as evidence of metastatic disease, thus dramatically changing a patient's stage, and therefore treatment options.
 Liver hemangiomas, and to a lesser degree focal nodular hyperplasia (FNH), are the main sources of confusion 3.
 Additionally, pseudolesions (e.g. transient hepatic attenuation differences (THADs), focal fatty sparing / focal fatty change) may further muddy the waters.
 Therefore, an understanding of the various appearances of metastatic disease is crucial.